 AIMS OF THE BAHRS

-The British Association of Hair Restoration Surgery is a non-profit association of professionals with an interest in hair loss, hair restoration including hair transplant surgery, hair research and education.
+The British Association of Hair Restoration Surgery is a non-profit association of professionals practising in the British Isles with an interest in hair loss, hair restoration including hair transplant surgery, hair research and education.

 Its purposes as laid out in the Associations Constitution include:

 - To promote the understanding and reputation of hair restoration surgery in the United Kingdom.

 - To foster the communication of information relating to hair restoration surgery amongst members, other practitioners and other professional bodies.

 - To advance all aspects of the professional practice of hair restoration surgery to high standards of competence, conduct and ethics and to promote education in appropriate skills.